Little River Band of Ottawa Indians: History

-This area around the Manistee River was long occupied by bands of Ottawa and Chippewa (Ojibwe) before European colonization.
-French fur traders visited the villages during the historic period.
+This area around the Manistee River was long occupied by bands of Ottawa and Chippewa (Ojibwe) peoples before European colonization.
+French fur traders visited the villages during the historic period of the 17th and 18th centuries.

-In 1836 the Ottawas were assigned a reservation along the Manistee River by a treaty with the United States government which was part of the tribe's historic range.
-The treaty provided reservation lands for five years and provisions to move tribal members west beyond the Missouri River, however a new treaty was ratified in 1855.
+In 1836 the United States government assigned the Ottawa to a reservation along the Manistee River by a treaty; this was part of the tribe's historic range.
+The treaty provided reservation lands for five years and provisions to move tribal members west beyond the Missouri River; however, the parties ratified in 1855.
 The new treaty provided the tribe with a reservation that included Custer and Eden townships in Mason County and Crystal and Elbridge townships in Oceana County.

 Part of that land came back under tribal ownership in August 2000 when the Little River Band bought about 740 acres in Mason County.

 The Little River Band of Ottawa Indians is one of 567 federally recognized tribes of Native Americans in the United States.
 On September 21, 1994, the tribal status of the Little River Band (along with that of the Little Traverse Bay Bands of Odawa Indians) was reaffirmed by the federal government when President Bill Clinton signed Senate Bill 1357 into law.

 Since January 1994 the Little River Band has published a monthly newspaper, Currents.
 All editions are available on the official tribal website.